-Production System Definition - Information systems that have been designated production systems have special security requirements.
-A production system is a system that is regularly used to process information critical to BSU business.
+Production System Definition - Information systems that have been designated critical production systems have special security requirements.
+A critical production system is a system that is regularly used to process information vital to BSU business.
 Although a production system may be physically situated anywhere, the production system designation is assigned by the Enterprise Systems Manager.

-Special Production System Requirements - All software developed in-house that runs on production systems must be developed according to a recognized development methodology (SDM).
-This methodology must ensure that the software will be adequately documented and tested before it is used for critical BSU information.
-The SDM also must ensure that production systems include adequate control measures.
+Special Production System Requirements - If the software is developed in-house to run on production systems, it must be developed according to a recognized development methodology (SDM/SDLC).
+This methodology must ensure that the software will be adequately documented and tested before it is used.
+The SDM/SDLC also must ensure that production systems include adequate control measures.
 Production systems also must have designated Owners and Custodians for the critical information they process.
-IT Enterprise Security must perform periodic risk assessment of production systems to determine whether the controls employed are adequate.
 All production systems must have an access control system to restrict who can access the system and restrict the privileges available to these users.
-A designated systems administrator who is not a regular user on the system must be assigned to control access for all production systems.
+A designated systems administrator who is not a regular user on the system must be assigned to control access to all production systems.

-Separation between Production, Development, and Test Systems - Where resources permit, there must be a separation between the production, development, and test environments.
+Separation Between Production, Development, And Test Systems - Where resources permit, there must be a separation between the production, development, and test environments.
 All security fixes provided by software vendors must go through the systems development methodology testing process, and must be promptly installed.
 DIT Enterprise Systems, Enterprise Application and Functional Support Departments must follow formal and documented change control processes to restrict and approve changes to production systems.
 All application program-based access paths other than the approved user access paths must be deleted or disabled before software is moved into production.
 This documentation must be preserved for audit inspection.